Alert 1 of 0

 For some consumers, the most challenging part of paying down debt is managing multiple payments across several credit card accounts.
 With several monthly debt payments to make, it can be complicated to remember them all.
 It can also feel like the monthly payments are only going toward interest.

 A debt consolidation loan can change all that.
-When you consolidate debts to one low-interest loan, it’s a lot easier to manage the monthly payments.
-Plus, the savings on interest payments can be significant, especially if the new loan has a low interest rate.
+When you consolidate debts to one lower-interest loan, it’s a lot easier to manage the monthly payments.
+Plus, the savings on interest payments can be significant, especially if the new loan has a significantly lower rate.

 If this approach sounds favorable, consider taking out a personal loan from Abilene Teachers FCU.
-The loan will provide you with the funds you need to pay off your credit card bills and leave you with a single, low-interest monthly payment.
+The loan will provide you with the funds you need to pay off your credit card bills and leave you with a single monthly payment.

 Negotiate with your creditors

 Many credit card companies are willing to lower your interest rate once you prove you are serious about paying down debt.
-After kicking off your debt payment plan, it’s worthwhile to contact each credit card company to discuss your options.
+After kicking off your debt repayment plan, it’s worthwhile to contact each credit card company to discuss your options.
 At the very least, see if you can get the company behind the first debt on your list to lower your rate.
 Also, remember that ATFCU offers a lower than average interest rate credit card.
-Where the average credit card interest rate is 24.37%, Abilene Teachers’ credit card interest rate varies between 14.99% and 17.99%.
+Where the average credit card interest rate is 24.37%, Abilene Teachers’ credit card interest rates vary between 14.99% and 17.99%.

 3 Debt-Crushing strategies to avoid: